 The importance of correct size

-When you have chosen the dog harness that fits your needs, the next step is finding the right size.
+When you have chosen the harness that fits your needs, the next step is finding the right size for your dog.